Bam4d/Roxxy/README.md

 Roxxy is a rendering proxy that uses Chromium Embedded Framework (CEF) as a headless browser.

+Currently building and tested on ubuntu 14.04 x64

 ## Why?

 Imagine you want to write a program that looks at websites and collect some information such as the images or a list of data points on teh page such as the prices... easy right?